-You can purchase pre-made encaustic medium or you can make your own.
+Pre-made encaustic medium can readily be purchased but you will save money if you make it yourself.
 Many artists buy the raw materials and make their own.
 Here’s what you need to know to make your own encaustic wax medium – materials and step-by-step instructions.

 Encaustic medium is made with filtered beeswax and damar resin crystals.
 Synthetic waxes are commercially available, but beeswax is the type of wax that is traditionally used for encaustic art.